ryanholmdahl/cs273b/target_proteins_rnn/README.md

 - seq2seq autoencoder model trained to predict its own sequence
 - Once trained, we can get an embedded representation from the encoder for target protein sequence feature
 ### Code
+- The module `seqAutoencoder` in `model_seq2seq.py` outputs last hidden layer embedding of all protein sequences of one drug as well as the loss.
+If a drug is associated with multiple target proteins, the embeddings will be aggregated (default: average the embedding vectors).
+Detailed usage please refer to `train_seq2seq.py`.
-- Run `src/main_seq2seq.py`, the pre-trained embedding & best model (defined by pairwise distance between predicted sequence & actual on validation set) will be saved in the directory `./output`
+- Run `src/main_seq2seq.py`, the pre-trained embedding will be saved in the directory `./output`
 - Hyperparameters in `src/hparams_seq2seq.py` might be tuned. `HIDDEN_SIZE` is the dimension of feature vector which will be used for the ensemble model
 - No minibatch implemented, training might be slow